Johanabiz/DataViz/README.md

 # DataViz

-In this folder , I present my first data visualisation project using PowerBI.
+In this folder , I present my some data visualisation dashboards using PowerBI tool in various domains : marketing, M&A.